-This No-Oat, Paleo Oatmeal is completely grain-free and falls nicely into my Paleo lifestyle as a breakfast alternative.
-Some mornings I don’t want the typical egg breakfast and this Paleo Oatmeal is simple, fast, and holds me over until lunch.
+This No-Oat Oatmeal is completely paleo, grain-free, sugar-free, and is a great breakfast alternative when you don’t want the typical egg breakfast.
+This Paleo Oatmeal is simple, fast, and will hold you over until lunch.

 My brother and I slept in bunk beds when we visited our Dad.
 I somehow scored the top bunk every time we spent the night.
 Maybe because I was older or maybe because my brother liked to make a fort in the bottom bunk.
 He would tuck a blanket under the top mattress and let it fall, completely hiding the bottom bunk.
 Creating a private, dark hideaway.

 Early in the morning, Dad would come in and give us both kisses to gently rouse us from our dreamland.
 I always tried to wake quickly, prying my eyes open and preparing my body for the day.
 I didn’t want to miss a minute of the time we’re able to spend with Dad.

 Downstairs for breakfast, Dad let us choose what we wanted to eat – sometimes cereal, sometimes scrambled eggs, or Dad’s special French toast, or sometimes, Dad would make us cream of wheat.

 I have to admit, I didn’t like cream of wheat at first, but Dad loved it, and he enjoyed making it for us.
 He would make it the traditional way by boiling the water first.

 “The trick is to wait for the water to boil before you add the cream of wheat,” he said as we watched the water begin to simmer.

 He never measured, just poured the cream of wheat directly from the box and stirred until he thought it was enough…it always was.
 He would continue stirring the cream of wheat until it reached the perfect consistency.
 Finally, he stirred in the milk and sugar, again without measuring, and divided the final mixture among three bowls.